opencv/opencv/doc/js_tutorials/js_video/js_bg_subtraction/js_bg_subtraction.markdown

 gaussian distribution for each pixel.
 It provides better adaptibility to varying scenes due illumination changes etc.

-While coding, we need to create a background object of cv.BackgroundSubtractorMOG2.
-It has some optional parameters like length of history, number of gaussian mixtures, threshold etc. It is all set to some default values.
-Then inside the video loop, use apply() method to get the foreground mask.
-And, you have an option of selecting whether shadow to be detected or not.
-If detectShadows = True (which is so by default), it detects and marks shadows, but decreases the speed.
-Shadows will be marked in gray color.
+While coding, we use the constructor: **cv.BackgroundSubtractorMOG2 (history = 500, varThreshold = 16,
+detectShadows = true)**
+@param history         Length of the history.
+@param varThreshold    Threshold on the squared distance between the pixel and the sample to decide whether a pixel is close to that sample.
+This parameter does not affect the background update.
+@param detectShadows   If true, the algorithm will detect shadows and mark them.
+It decreases the speed a bit, so if you do not need this feature, set the parameter to false.
+@return                instance of cv.BackgroundSubtractorMOG2

+Use **apply (image, fgmask, learningRate = -1)** method to get the foreground mask
+@param image         Next video frame.
+Floating point frame will be used without scaling and should be in range [0,255].
+@param fgmask        The output foreground mask as an 8-bit binary image.
+@param learningRate  The value between 0 and 1 that indicates how fast the background model is learnt.
+Negative parameter value makes the algorithm to use some automatically chosen learning rate.
+0 means that the background model is not updated at all, 1 means that the background model is completely reinitialized from the last frame.

-@note The object of cv.BackgroundSubtractorMOG2 should be deleted manually.
+@note The instance of cv.BackgroundSubtractorMOG2 should be deleted manually.

 Try it
 ------